How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 Ph.D. candidate Tobias Volz assessed the awareness of sexual violence through an online survey.
 He interviewed Nepali sexual violence survivors and experts to look into current procedures and analyze the potential of restorative justice in this setting.
 This article provides insights into the results and calls to more actively advocating for the concept.

-4) Sexual Violence and the Needs for Restorative Support
+4) Sexual Violence and the Need for Restorative Support

 The South Asian country Nepal, rich in culture and nature, remains one of the least developed nations worldwide.
 The mostly Hindu-dominated society defined itself for centuries through the hierarchical caste system, which often outlines women’s roles as housewives and justifies violence against them.
 According to an assessment of sexual violence in different districts, a high prevalence of sexual violence exists among adolescent girls.
 Almost one in ten girls, 9.8 percent, stated that they experienced sexual violence.

 The consequences of sexual violence are often severe and shattering, creating layers of needs within survivors.
 One of the first responses when asking about survivor’s needs is the necessity of getting justice.
 Interviewed women claimed that justice is subjective and individual in each case.
-Often, getting justice can be equivalent to the restoration of survivors’ lives.
+Getting justice can often be equivalent to restoring survivors’ lives.
 Various survivors expressed the desire to talk to the harming party to learn the reasons or to hear explanations, validation, or an apology to move on.

 The vast majority of interview partners did not see significant risks in applying restorative justice in cases of sexual violence in Nepal.
 However, one needs to pay special attention to ensuring the confidentiality and safety of survivors, showing professional standards, and preventing re-victimization and community biases.
 If working restoratively means having a facilitated dialogue with the harming party, text- or video chats might be viable if safety can otherwise not be ensured.